harishtella/omahacodingcoach/_includes/coaching.md

 After that, if you think I'm worth it, **each individual 45-minute lesson will be $90**

-If decide to quit after you first free trial lesson, no problem.
+If decide to quit after you first free trial lesson, no problem, and no pressure.
-Hopefully we both learn something.
+Hopefully we both learn something either way.

 Looking forward to hearing from you.